Bookkeeping Examples for Small Business and Students

 Sales Invoice

-The sales invoice is a transaction that nearly every business will use.
+The sales invoice is a transaction used by nearly every business.
 The sales invoice is issued to request payment of goods or services from a customer.
-When a sales invoice is issued in accounting software, it will have either two or three posts, depending on if you are VAT registered.
+When a sales invoice is issued in accounting software, it will have either 2 or 3 postings, depending on whether you are VAT-registered.

 AccountDebitCredit